razetime/ngn-k-tutorial/4-index-apply.md

 `-[;1]` is a function that does `x-1` given an x.
 Basically, Projections will fill in values that you have left empty.

-Projections are often used to pass in outside data to a functions.
+Projections are often used to pass in outside data to a function.
 This is a common method of omitting global variables, and passing data to inner blocks in K.

 For example, this snippet should return a function that adds `a` to its argument.